Back To Top

 It is very important to tailor your cover letter to each position you apply to.
 This means more than just changing the name of the company in the body of the letter.

-Each cover letter you write should be customized to include the jobs that you’re applying for (include the job title in your opening paragraph), how you learned about the job (and a referral if you have one), why you are qualified for the job (be specific), what you have to offer the employer, and why you want to work at this specific company (match your skills to the job description.
+Each cover letter you write should be customized to include the jobs that you’re applying for (include the job title in your opening paragraph), how you learned about the job (and a referral if you have one), why you are qualified for the job (be specific), what you have to offer the employer, and why you want to work at this specific company match your skills to the job description.
 Also, try to mention some of the organization’s mission and values and in your letter, and relate to it with your own beliefs or experiences.
 Lastly, don’t forget to thank them for considering your application.

-As the largest career college in Canada with 50 campuses across the country, Academy of Learning College attributes the growth in our success to identifying the gap between the formal education available and the realities of the working world.
+As the largest career college in Canada with 50 campuses across the country, Academy of Learning Career College attributes the growth in our success to identifying the gap between the formal education available and the realities of the working world.
 We fulfill the needs of learners by developing customized programs for each student while meeting the requirements for convenient and effective training at an affordable cost.
 Browse our program list by province and find the best program that suits your needs!